 Getting To Big Sandy Trailhead From Lander

-From Lander, head south on highway 28 for 33 miles then turn right on Lander Cutoff Road.
-Lander Cutoff is is a very well graded dirt road that you’ll follow for 25 miles to reach a junction.
+From Lander, head south on Highway 28 for 33 miles then turn right on Lander Cutoff Road.
+Lander Cutoff is a very well-graded dirt road that you’ll follow for 25 miles to reach a junction.
 Head right at this junction, following signs to Big Sandy Opening.

 Driving Times to Lander:

 - Casper – 2 hours

 - Bozeman – 6 hours

 The beginning miles of the hike into the Cirque of the Towers are easy and pleasant.
 The trail is practically flat with only 600 feet of total elevation gain over 5.1 miles.
 The hike along Big Sandy Trail follows a river and passes through a few sunny meadows.
 For the most part, these 5 miles are forested, which is a lovely relief from the mid-summer sun.